Changing Lives, Changing the World: Information Literacy and Critical Pedagogy

 At the end of the workshop, students will be able to:

 - Define critical pedagogy in order to identify implications for library instruction theory and practice

 - Identify ways in which critical pedagogy might be employed in the library setting in order to enrich instructional practices

 - Design critical pedagogical learning activities and assessment tools in order to deploy them in the library instruction classroom

 - Describe the importance and significance of liberatory, progressive, and critical approaches to education in order to serve as an agent of change in the library instruction classroom.

 Required text (provided free to participants): Critical Library Instruction: Theories and Methods (ISBN: 978-1-936117-01-7)

 Maria T. Accardi is Assistant Librarian and Coordinator of Instruction at the Library at Indiana University Southeast.
 Maria holds a BA in English from Northern Kentucky University, an MA in English from the University of Louisville, and an MLIS from the University of Pittsburgh.
-She served as a co-editor of and contributor to Critical Library Instruction: Theories and Methods (Library Juice Press, 2010), and is the author of the forthcoming Feminist Pedagogy for Library Instruction (Library Juice Press, 2013).
+She served as a co-editor of and contributor to Critical Library Instruction: Theories and Methods (Library Juice Press, 2010), and is the author of Feminist Pedagogy for Library Instruction (Library Juice Press, 2013).
 Interview with Maria Accardi

 Contact us to arrange a special session of this class for a group of seven or more, with a negotiable discount.